craigmbooth/.emacs.d/README.md

 .emacs.d
 ========

 This is my emacs setup.
-Along with init.el, the setup is organized into two folders:
+Along with init.el, the setup is organized into three folders:

 * packages/ Small packages that I install by hand
 * cmbmacs/ My emacs configuration files, broken down by subject
+* local/ Local files for each machine.
+Ignored by the git repository

 The packages/ directory currently contains